A01705840/Context-Free-Grammar/README.md

 12. These literals, are not limited to '0-9' the syntaxis can have logical characters like '-, +, /, **, , .'
 13. CLOSE must be the last line on every program.

+## RULES OF HAL/S BUT NOT IN THE GRAMMAR
+1. Declare Statements: When a variable is a compound varibles, intergrated by other variables, they can be declared as a variable with the following syntax: DECLARE + Variable_name + : +  PROGRAM + atributes of the declare statement.
+These statements count as programs themselves, and have this same sintax.
 -------------------------------------------------------
 ## References:
 Ryer, M. (September, 1978).
 PROGRAMMING IN HAL/S. Bitsavers.
 Retrieved 08 April.
 2024, from https://bitsavers.org/pdf/intermetrics/programming_in_hal-s.pdf.